IDEA-NTHU-Taiwan/unintended-offense-tweets/README.md

 2. **Binary Labeled Replies -** Binary labeled replies created by combining our data and Founta's dataset.
 3. **Original Conversations -** Raw tweets and parsed conversations.
 ### Scored Replies
 * **averaged_scores_with_context.csv**: contains 2401 pairs of context tweets and target tweets (op and replies) with averaged, annotated offensiveness and confidence scores.
+It also includes references to the original conversation IDs they belong to, as well as author IDs for both the context and target tweets.

 ### Binary Labeled Replies
 Unintended Offense tweets (UO) collected through the method proposed in the paper are combined with negatives from *hatespeech-twitter* (Founta) to build binary-labeled reply sets for training classifiers.
 The details of the combinations are listed below.